 There are spaces here to relax and reacquaint with family, friends or hens.
 Or spaces to escape to, like the snug.
 Raid the bookcase or the DVD collection, or just put on your headphones and zone out awhile to Spotify.
 The wifi zips around with the help of extenders and there’s Netflix and Freeview on tap.

 Head to the games room to compete over table tennis or table football, or let the younger kids play with the building blocks and the bears.
-Pick from two TVs for your evening entertainment, one 36” and one 55”.
-Or switch off and chat.
+Pick from two 55-inch TVs for your evening entertainment or switch off and chat.
 Like the old days.

 Severn Lodge’s spaces are a study in calm and serenity, a place to zone out from the world and tune in to each other awhile.
 Be as active or inactive as you wish.
-Book our chef, a pamper party or a murder-mystery night, or just bring a book and some music and relax your grip on life.
+Book a chef, a pamper party or a murder-mystery night, or just bring a book and relax your grip on life.

-Make like Hugh Fearnley-Whittingstall with fresh fare from the kitchen garden, apples, pears and plums from the orchard, and blackcurrants and raspberries from the fruit cage.
+Make like Hugh Fearnley-Whittingstall with fresh fare from the Seven & Wye Smokery and Hanley Farm Shop.
+Pick apples, pears and plums from the orchard or blackcurrants and raspberries from the fruit cage.
 Or get stuck in to hearty fare from the Severn & Wye Smokery and Hanley Farm Shop.

 Eat around the long table that seats 16 in the supreme elegance of the panelled dining room.
 Or add the other table for enough chairs to feed a cricket match.
 Light the candles, butter the bread, pour the wine.
 Be together.
 Or go informal in the grounds and eat al fresco out on the terrace with steak from the gas barbie.